Prenatal care in 1960s Britain

 So you can see how it was that the understanding that a pregnancy was real really did dawn slowly.

 Morning sickness was the first sign.
 Not that it was necessarily in the morning and it could have been an aversion to particular foods rather than actual sickness.
 I went off coffee; other women went off tea and others fancied large quantities of unusual foods.

 Soon of course an expanding stomach gave the final confirmation, and women threw themselves into preparation for having a baby.

 I dutifully went along to antenatal classes.

-In general the talks told me what I am sure that most of us knew.
-They were also rather patronising, with, for example, various foodstuffs being discussed as felt pictures of them were stuck onto a felt board.
+In general the talks told me what I am sure was no more than most of us already knew, and they were extemely patronising.
+For example, various foodstuffs were discussed while felt pictures of them were stuck onto a felt board.
 I do of course appreciate that the talks must have been better in some areas than in others.

-There was a great emphasis on what was called 'natural childbirth' which was a form of relaxation supposed to counter the pain of childbirth, and a lot of time was spent in the classes practising it.
-I believed in it totally, probably because as a young woman, I had never experienced real pain and I was confident that so many experts couldn't be wrong in propounding it.
+There was a great emphasis on what was called 'natural childbirth' which was a form of relaxation supposed to counter the pain of childbirth.
+A lot of time was spent in the classes practising it.
+I believed in it totally, probably because, as a young woman, I had never experienced real pain and I was confident that so many experts couldn't be wrong in propounding it.
 I practised it daily at home.
 In the event, for me at least, I felt that it had been a huge con, as I had never before experienced so much pain.
 Presumably some women benefited.